mattboyer/PYaffs/_drafts/hl4.md

 ## Context

-As I saw in the output of mount(1), `/system` is a `yaffs2` filesystem, mounted read-only:
+As I saw in the output of [`mount(8)`](http://linux.die.net/man/8/mount), `/system` is a `yaffs2` filesystem, mounted read-only:

 	$ mount

 	/dev/block/mtdblock11 /system yaffs2 ro,noatime 0 0

-[`yaffs2`](http://www.yaffs.net/yaffs-2-specification) is the second revision of [`yaffs`](http://www.yaffs.net/yaffs-original-specification), a Flash-optimised filesystem that's been around a while.
+[`YAFFS2`](http://www.yaffs.net/yaffs-2-specification) is the second revision of [`YAFFS`](http://www.yaffs.net/yaffs-original-specification), a Flash-optimised filesystem that's been around a while.

 My first idea was to open the `/system` dump with a YAFFS access tool.
-None of them worked with the dumps I got out of my phone and this little project lost momentum and got stalled at that point for three months.
+None of them worked with the dumps I got out of my phone and this little project lost momentum and got stalled there for almost three months.

 I eventually picked it up again and decided to do this the hard way.
 In order to access the filesystem's contents out-of-band, I had to spend time reading and digesting both filesystems' specification documents.
 The YAFFS2 spec is not a standalone document so familiarity with YAFFS stuff is pretty much required.